planetlabs/staccato/README.md

 Property | Default Value | Description
 ---------|---------------|------------
-stac.include-null-fields | false | Determines whether fields with null values should be serialized or excluded stac.generate-self-links | true | Determines whether self links are automatically generated for items stac.generate-thumbnail-links | true | Determines whether thumbnail links are automatically generated for items stac.async-bridge-thread-pool.max-threads | 200 | The size of the threadpool to be used for blocking async requests using the Elasticsearch REST client stac.async-bridge-thread-pool.daemon | true | false if the Scheduler requires an explicit Scheduler.dispose() to exit the VM stac.es.scheme | http | The scheme to be used for connection to Elasticsearch stac.es.host | localhost | The hostname of the Elasticsearch aggregationService stac.es.port | 9200 | The Elasticsearch aggregationService port stac.es.roles | item | The Elasticsearch roles to be used for item documents stac.es.number-of-shards | 2 | The number of shards to be used for Elasticsearch stac.es.number-of-replicas | 0 | The number of Elasticsearch replicas stac.es.max-reconnection-attempts | 10 | The number of reconnection attempts to the Elasticsearch aggregationService stac.es.rest-client-max-connections-total | 200 | The Elasticsearch client threadpool size.
-This is the maximum number of connections a single STAC instance may have open to Elasticsearch. stac.es.rest-client-max-connections-per-route | 200 | The maximum number of Elasticsearch client connections per route. stac.es.rest-client-max-retry-timeout-millis | 60000 | The Elasticsearch client timeout value in milliseconds. stac.fields.script.add-script-template | | The template script to be used for adding field IDs to an imagery item's `properties.imagery:fieldIds` stac.fields.script.delete-script-template | | The template script to be used for removing field IDs from an imagery item's `properties.imagery:fieldIds` stac.grpc.port | 9999 | The listening port for incoming gRPC requests stac.links.self.scheme | http | The scheme to be used when building self links for items stac.links.self.host | localhost | The host to be used when building self links for items stac.links.self.port | 8080 | The port to be used when building self links for items stac.links.self.context-path | / | The context path to be used when building self links for items stac.links.thumbnails.scheme | http | The scheme to be used when building thumbnail links for items stac.links.thumbnails.host | localhost | The host to be used when building thumbnail links for items stac.links.thumbnails.port | 8080 | The port to be used when building thumbnail links for items stac.links.thumbnails.context-path | / | The context path to be used when building thumbnail links for items stac.kafka.enabled | false | Setting value to true enables the kafka listener for adding items to the catalog stac.kafka.bootstrap-servers | localhost:9092 | A list of Kafka bootstrap servers stac.kafka.group-id-config | stac-group | The Kafka group ID stac.kafka.client-id-config | stac-consumer | the Kafka client ID stac.kafka.auto-offset-reset-config | earliest | Used to set the start offset to the earliest or latest offset on the partition stac.kafka.topic | stac | The Kafka topic to listen on
+staccato.include-null-fields | false | Determines whether fields with null values should be serialized or excluded staccato.generate-self-links | true | Determines whether self links are automatically generated for items staccato.generate-thumbnail-links | true | Determines whether thumbnail links are automatically generated for items staccato.async-bridge-thread-pool.max-threads | 200 | The size of the threadpool to be used for blocking async requests using the Elasticsearch REST client staccato.async-bridge-thread-pool.daemon | true | false if the Scheduler requires an explicit Scheduler.dispose() to exit the VM staccato.es.scheme | http | The scheme to be used for connection to Elasticsearch staccato.es.host | localhost | The hostname of the Elasticsearch aggregationService staccato.es.port | 9200 | The Elasticsearch aggregationService port staccato.es.number-of-shards | 2 | The number of shards to be used for Elasticsearch staccato.es.number-of-replicas | 0 | The number of Elasticsearch replicas staccato.es.max-reconnection-attempts | 10 | The number of reconnection attempts to the Elasticsearch aggregationService staccato.es.rest-client-max-connections-total | 200 | The Elasticsearch client threadpool size.
+This is the maximum number of connections a single STAC instance may have open to Elasticsearch. staccato.es.rest-client-max-connections-per-route | 200 | The maximum number of Elasticsearch client connections per route. staccato.es.rest-client-max-retry-timeout-millis | 60000 | The Elasticsearch client timeout value in milliseconds. staccato.fields.script.add-script-template | | The template script to be used for adding field IDs to an imagery item's `properties.imagery:fieldIds` staccato.fields.script.delete-script-template | | The template script to be used for removing field IDs from an imagery item's `properties.imagery:fieldIds` staccato.grpc.port | 9999 | The listening port for incoming gRPC requests staccato.links.self.scheme | http | The scheme to be used when building self links for items staccato.links.self.host | localhost | The host to be used when building self links for items staccato.links.self.port | 8080 | The port to be used when building self links for items staccato.links.self.context-path | / | The context path to be used when building self links for items staccato.links.thumbnails.scheme | http | The scheme to be used when building thumbnail links for items staccato.links.thumbnails.host | localhost | The host to be used when building thumbnail links for items staccato.links.thumbnails.port | 8080 | The port to be used when building thumbnail links for items staccato.links.thumbnails.context-path | / | The context path to be used when building thumbnail links for items staccato.kafka.enabled | false | Setting value to true enables the kafka listener for adding items to the catalog staccato.kafka.bootstrap-servers | localhost:9092 | A list of Kafka bootstrap servers staccato.kafka.group-id-config | stac-group | The Kafka group ID staccato.kafka.client-id-config | stac-consumer | the Kafka client ID staccato.kafka.auto-offset-reset-config | earliest | Used to set the start offset to the earliest or latest offset on the partition staccato.kafka.topic | stac | The Kafka topic to listen on

 Passing in custom properties depends on how you are running STAC.
 Below are examples using java and maven from the command line: